ParanoidUser/codewars-handbook/kata/7-kyu/bulls-and-cows/README.md

 1) a constructor (int) - initiates the game, receives a number and then sets it as the secret number.

-2) and a function "compare with (int)" - compares the given and the secret numbers and then returns a String formated as "X bull/bulls and Y cow/cows".
+2) and a function "compare with (int)" - compares the given and the secret numbers and then returns a String formatted as "X bull/bulls and Y cow/cows".

 However, there are some notes: